HectorRicardo/simple-music-app/README.md

 ![Allowed graph](docs_images/content_hierarchy_variation1.svg)

-Here we consider *Bad Guy (Billie Eilish)* to be so different that it should lie side-by-side with the other genres.
+Here we consider *Bad Guy (Billie Eilish)* to be so different that the song itself *is* another genre.

-Heck, a node can even be both a submenu and a playable item.
+Heck, a node can even be both a submenu and a playable item:

 ![Allowed graph](docs_images/content_hierarchy_variation2.svg).